laforcem/homelab/traefik/README.md

 - *I'm getting a 404 trying to access either Traefik or `whoami`, what's wrong?*

     If your containers are healthy, check both your ingress rules and firewall rules for your OS, especially if you're using Oracle Cloud Infrastructure.
 Ports 80 and 443 must be accessible.

+- *I'm getting a 504 gateway timeout error on apps deployed via different Compose files than Traefik's.*

+    Apps need to be on the same Docker network as Traefik in order to be served.
+Make sure your container is on the network `traefiknet`.
+This config should already be specified in most Compose files in this repo.